A Sharp Blockwise Tensor Perturbation Bound for Orthogonal Iteration: Illustration of Main Perturbation Results in Asymmetric Case

-In this section, we present our main results in the $d = 3$ asymmetric case to better illustrate the main ideas in this paper.
-The specialized HOOI algorithm for the $d = 3$ asymmetric case is given in Algorithm \ref{alg: HOOI in d = 3} and its guarantee is provided in Theorem \ref{th:HOOI d=3}.
+In this section, we present our main perturbation results in the simple $d = 3$ asymmetric case to illustrate the main ideas of perturbation results in this paper.
+In $d = 3$ asymmetric case, the specialized HOOI algorithm is given in Algorithm \ref{alg: HOOI in d = 3} and its guarantee is given in Theorem \ref{th:HOOI d=3}.

 \begin{Theorem}[Tensor Perturbation Bounds for HOOI (d = 3)] Consider the perturbation model \eqref{eq: perturbation model} with $\widetilde{\bcT}, \bcT, \bcZ \in \mathbb{R}^{p_1\times p_2\times p_3}$.
 Define the blockwise errors as in \eqref{eq: blockwise error d = 3} \eqref{eq: xi} and denote the initialization error of $\{ \widetilde{\U}_k^{(0)} \}_{k=1}^3$ as $e_0 := \max_{k=1,2,3}\|\widetilde{\U}^{(0)\top}_{k\perp} \U_k\|_q$.
 Assume the initialization error and the signal strength satisfy